rehierl/node-tree-outliner/3-4-0-design-6.md

 A section that belongs to another section is said to be "an inner section of" the presequent section.
 In addition to that, the presequent section is said to be "a parent section of" the inner section.
-Consequently, an inner section is said to be related with all of its parent sections.
+Consequently, an inner section is related to all of its parent sections.

 Note that a section can be an inner section with regards to multiple different parent sections.
-That is, because it can be subsequent to multiple different and still open presequent sections.
+That is, because a section can be subsequent to multiple different and still open presequent sections.

 Note that allowing multiple parent sections is just a formal approach.
 The semantics will be clarified when the relationship between sections is clarified.